LIRNEasia is a pro-poor, pro-market think tank. Its mission is:

 Catalyzing policy change through research to improve people’s lives in the emerging Asia Pacific by facilitating their use of hard and soft infrastructures through the use of knowledge, information and technology

-Currently, the majority of LIRNEasia ’s programs are funded by the International Development Research Centre of Canada (IDRC) and the Department for International Development of the UK (DFID).
-In addition, LIRNEasia has received project contributions from Telenor Research and Development Centre Sdn.
-Bhd, Malaysia (TRICAP).
-LIRNEasia has previously received funding from info Dev, a World Bank unit that has partnered with LIRNE.NET since 2001, the Canadian International Development Agency (CIDA) and the ICT Agency of Sri Lanka (ICTA).
+Currently, the majority of LIRNEasia ’s programs are funded by the International Development Research Centre of Canada (IDRC), the Department for International Development of the UK (DFID), the World Bank and the Ford Foundation.
+LIRNEasia has previously received funding from info Dev, a World Bank unit that has partnered with LIRNE.NET since 2001, the Canadian International Development Agency (CIDA), Telenor Research and Development Centre Sdn.
+Bhd, Malaysia (TRICAP) and the ICT Agency of Sri Lanka (ICTA).

 LIRNEasia partners with Research ICT Africa (RIA!) , Regional Dialogue on the Information Society (DIRSI) and several European universities within the framework of LIRNE.NET.
 It is a member of the International Communication Association (ICA). www.LIRNEasia.net is LIRNEasia ’s principal face to the world.
 Also see: http://www.idrc.ca/en/ev-100824-201-1-DO_TOPIC.html